SamiCh246/Food-Order-Predictor/Report.md

 ## Other Potential Use Cases

-In addition to predicting student orders, the dataset holds promise for diverse applications, including:

 - **Predicting Spending Habits:** The data could be leveraged to predict the amount of money students are willing to spend on their orders, offering insights into pricing strategies.
 - **Food Quantity Estimation:** A predictive model could be developed to estimate the quantity of food (in calories or servings) that students are likely to order, aiding inventory management.
 - **Lunchtime Predictions:** The dataset could be harnessed to predict the average time students allocate for lunch based on a multitude of factors, helping in optimizing food truck schedules.